coderavine/sparta/docs/contributions.md

 #Contributing to Sparta
-Contributions to the library are always more than welcome.
+Contributing your great ideas to the library are always more than welcome.
 Kindly, do this by creating pull requests.
 To do so, just follow the below steps:

 * Fork the project repository
 * Create your feature topic branch (`git checkout -b new-feature`)